TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ami/deployment-guide/_index.md

 In order to follow this guide to deploy {{% tts %}}, it is recommended to be familiar with the following concepts:
 - AWS EC2, AWS CloudFormation
 - Shell and command line usage
-- Basics of LoRaWAN devices and gateways
+- Basics of LoRaWAN® devices and gateways

 ### Prerequisites